-(c) Specific training on modern slavery, in addition to the current mandatory annual training on the Oppenheimer's Code of Business Conduct and Ethics which prohibits our own and our suppliers' use of forced labour and child labour.
-This training will be mandatory for those staff interacting directly with our suppliers and sourcing new products or services globally in support of our business, including our grower relations and produce category management teams.
+In addition to its mandatory annual training on the Code, Oppenheimer has implemented specific training on modern slavery to raise awareness within the organisation.
+This training is mandatory for those staff interacting directly with our suppliers and sourcing new products or services globally in support of our business, including our grower relations and produce category management teams.
+It is also available to any interested new or existing employee.

-6 Remediation measures
+7 Remediation measures

-6.1 We have not discovered any instances of modern slavery in our business and supply chains.
+7.1 We have not discovered any instances of modern slavery in our business and supply chains.
 Therefore, we have not been required to take remediation measures and no remediation measures have led to loss of income to the most vulnerable families.

-7 Effectiveness in combatting modern slavery risks
+8 Effectiveness in combatting modern slavery risks

-7.1 As Oppenheimer continues to explore and implement further measures to prevent and mitigate modern slavery risks in our operations and supply chains, we will develop a framework to enable us to assess our effectiveness in ensuring that forced labour and child labour are not being used in our business and supply chains.
+8.1 Oppenheimer is analysing how to best implement Key Performance Indicators in our processes to provide performance feedback on our effectiveness in ensuring that forced labour and child labour are not being used in our business and supply chains.

-8 Approval
+9 Approval

-- 8.1 This report is made in accordance with Section 11 of the Fighting Against Forced Labour and Child Labour in Supply Chains Act and constitutes Oppenheimer's joint modern slavery report for the financial year commencing on January 1, 2023 and ending on December 31, 2023 - 8.2 This report was approved by the Board of Directors of Grandview Ventures Ltd. pursuant to subparagraph 11(4)(b)(ii) of the Fighting Against Forced Labour and Child Labour in Supply Chains Act on May 24, 2024. - 8.3 In accordance with the requirements of the Act, and in particular section 11 thereof, I attest that I have reviewed the information contained in the report for the entity or entities listed above.
+- 9.1 This report is made in accordance with Section 11 of the Fighting Against Forced Labour and Child Labour in Supply Chains Act and constitutes Oppenheimer's joint modern slavery report for the financial year commencing on January 1, 2024 and ending on December 31, 2024. - 9.2 This report was approved by the Board of Directors of Grandview Ventures Ltd. pursuant to subparagraph 11(4)(b)(ii) of the Fighting Against Forced Labour and Child Labour in Supply Chains Act on May 24, 2024. - 9.3 In accordance with the requirements of the Act, and in particular section 11 thereof, I attest that I have reviewed the information contained in the report for the entity or entities listed above.
 Based on my knowledge, and having exercised reasonable diligence, I attest that the information in the report is true, accurate and complete in all material respects for the purposes of the Act, for the reporting year listed above.